CONTACT CMW GLOBAL

 Reverse Engineering and Dimensional Restoration

-CMW Global maintains extensive archives of drawings and dimensions accumulated over decades of equipment service.
+CMW Global maintains extensive archives of drawings and dimensions accumulated over five decades of equipment service.
 This database provides rapid access to component specifications, eliminating time-consuming measurement and modeling for previously serviced equipment.
-Combined with modern scanning technology, this approach enables efficient restoration even for heavily modified or legacy equipment.
+When components are damaged beyond practical repair limits, reverse engineering expertise enables manufacturing replacement components from scratch, keeping equipment operational without system redesign or complete equipment replacement.

 Precision Machining and Surface Restoration

 Surface finish specifications prove particularly critical for rotating equipment.
 Bearing journals typically require surface finishes of 16 microinches RMS or better to prevent premature bearing wear.
-Mechanical seal faces demand even finer finishes approaching mirror quality to maintain effective sealing.
+Mechanical seal faces demand even finer finishes to maintain effective sealing.
 Precision grinding operations achieve these demanding specifications while maintaining dimensional tolerances measured in ten-thousandths of an inch.

 Weld Repair and Build-Up Processes